taboola/taboola-android/doc/TaboolaSdk_reference.md

 #### **Parameters:**
 * `activityContext` — is used to display popup

-### `public TaboolaSdk setOnClickListener(TaboolaOnClickListener onClickListener)`
+### `public TaboolaApi setOnClickListener(TaboolaOnClickListener onClickListener)`

-TaboolaSdk allows to intercept recommendation clicks and block default click handling for organic items.
+TaboolaApi allows to intercept recommendation clicks and block default click handling for organic items.
 If you want to block the default behavior in order to open the link to your organic content natively within your app, return `false` in `TaboolaOnClickListener#onItemClick(String, String, String, boolean)`

 The return value will be ignored for non-organic items.

 The listener will be called every time a user clicks a recommendation, right before triggering the default behavior

-### `public TaboolaSdk setOnClickIgnoreTimeMs(int onClickIgnoreTimeMs)`
+### `public TaboolaApi setOnClickIgnoreTimeMs(int onClickIgnoreTimeMs)`

 To avoid accidental user clicks, the TB views will ignore clicks that were done immediately after the view became visible.